krukowskid/krukowskid.github.io/_posts/2024-05-30-Lessons-Learned-Infrastructure-Wins-Regrets-at-a-Startup-on-Azure.md

 Building the perfect system architecture is an ongoing quest.
 Initial decisions, based on best guesses, can evolve as we learn how the system behaves in the real world.
 This iterative process is the art of trade-offs.

-A great example is the "Project Paradox" concept I found on a [cool GitHub repository - Evolutionary Architecture](https://github.com/evolutionary-architecture/evolutionary-architecture-by-example).
+All startups and greenfield projects have in common the fact that at the beginning we know nothing, and we have a huge amount of decisions to make.
+This is called the "Project Paradox" - the concept I found on a [cool GitHub repository - Evolutionary Architecture](https://github.com/evolutionary-architecture/evolutionary-architecture-by-example).

 ![Project paradox](/assets/posts/2024-05-30-Lessons-Learned-Infrastructure-Wins-Regrets-at-a-Startup-on-Azure/project_paradox.webp)